Morning Sickness During Pregnancy

 Nausea with or without vomiting is the most important discomfort which is seen with pregnancy.
 It is very common especially in the first months of pregnancy.
 Morning nausea is referred to as “morning sickness” in world literature.
 Despite the name, morning sickness can cause discomfort at any time of the day, it is often the first sign that a woman is pregnant.
 And it means the placenta is developing well.
-Mostly, nausea and vomiting are seen mildly and gradually disappear after three months.
+Mostly, nausea and vomiting are seen mildly and it gradually disappears after three months.

 Nausea does not harm you and your baby and does not indicate that your baby has a problem.
 The absence of nausea and vomiting may also make some pregnant women worried about whether the baby is healthy or not.
 But this is not an indication of a problem with the health of you and your baby.